‘World’s Sexiest Ice Hockey Goalie’ Mikayla Demaiter Sizzles In Mismatched Bikini For Rare Snap

 “Most beautiful smile,” another fan raved, pairing the words with a red heart emoji.

-“[A]ww this is the cutest,” a third fan added, including a heart eyes emoji at the end of the message.
+“[A]ww this is the cutest,” a third fan added, including a heart-eyed emoji at the end of the message.

 In an Instagram post announcing her retirement, Mikayla wrote a heartfelt letter to hockey.
-She thanks the places she has been, in addition to the friends she has made as a result of playing the sport.
+She thanked the places she has been, in addition to the friends she has made as a result of playing the sport.
 Demaiter had to quit hockey following a knee injury that required surgery, according to the report by The Sun.

 View this post on Instagram